Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part III — “Some Random Is Gonna Get Hatefucked Tonight”

 Oh Jesus, Neville.
 You got demoted, didn’t you?
 (Also, sup, girl in the back?)

 She invited Cormac.
-Oh, that’s not interesting.
+Which is not interesting.
 Wouldn’t it have been great if Krum showed up again?
 That’s exactly what you do with this sort of situation.
 Go get plowed by your ex.
 He’s like, 35, so he can apparate here and back no problem.

 This guy is awesome.
 That’s how you do your job.